-|Other Spotify group companies||Where we have offices, to carry out our daily business operations and so we can maintain and provide the Spotify Service to you.
+|To carry out our daily business operations and so we can maintain, improve and provide the Spotify Service and acquired companies’ services to you.

 |When we believe in good faith it’s necessary for us to do so, for example:

-|Purchasers of our business||Where we sell or negotiate to sell our business to a buyer or possible buyer.
+|If we were to sell or negotiate to sell our business to a buyer or possible buyer.

 We keep your personal data only as long as necessary to provide you with the Spotify Service and for Spotify's legitimate and essential business purposes, such as:

 - maintaining the performance of the Spotify Service

 - making data-driven business decisions about new features and offerings

 - complying with our legal obligations